Track and Trace for Governments

 Inventory Management

-In addition, clustering algorithms and machine learning models can categorize customers based on their purchasing patterns, choices, and demographics.
-This enables companies to tailor their inventory strategies according to different customer groups.
+Additionally, clustering algorithms and machine learning models can segment customers based on purchasing behavior, preferences, and demographics.
+This enables companies to align inventory strategies with the needs of specific customer groups, improving efficiency and service levels.

 Supply Chain Risk Management